What do fruit, turtles, peanut butter and jelly, treasure maps, monsters and beads have to do with coding? Keep reading to find out!

 My son and I have tried a few different coding activities from our Homeschool Unit Study Coding Series and I can tell you it has been a lot of fun.

-I hope you will have a go at some of these offline coding activities.
+I hope you will have a go at some of these unplugged coding activities.
 You and your kids will learn a lot!

 This post may contain affiliate links which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
 All opinions are my own and I share things I think would be of interest to boys.
 Thanks for your support!